sbofgayschool/KV2/document/deployment.md

 Add two groups: **khala_manager** (manager nodes in docker swarm) and **khala_worker** (worker nodes in docker swarm).
 Note, the localhost must be in khala_manager group.
 You may wish to configure other connection parameters in the file.

+Ansible use ssh to login to target hosts and carry out commands.
+Please upload the ssh public key of current user on local machine to target user account in remote machines.

 Then the docker installation and docker swarm configuration can be done by one command.
 Run the Ansible playbook use a user with sudo privilege in all target hosts.